rkoesters/xkcd-gtk/README.md

 Todo
 ----

-- Add search.
-  - Will probably use blevesearch
 - Save state: it seems our gtk wrapper doesn't support win.IsMaximized(), so we can't remember if we were maximized.